hochwagenlab/hwglabr/README.md

 ### Hochwagen lab R package

 Compilation of functions used frequently by Hochwagen lab members.
-Currently a starting point for the development of a more complete and useful package.
+This is a work in progress for the development of a more complete and useful package.

 #### Installation